 I try to alternate between fiction and non-fiction.
 My fiction tends toward literary works, and my non-fiction toward history, theology and biography.
-Of late, I have focused on antebellum studies and American biographies as research for my Secession Trilogy.
+Of late, I have focused on antebellum studies and American biographies as research for my Nation of Laws Trilogy.

 Below are my reading lists from the past several years, with notes.
 I have marked those works that I read every year with an asterisk.
 These titles are also in bold (as are some other works that I particularly liked).
 You will never be able to read everything, so why not mine more deeply the works that have truly spoken to you?
 This quote of a quote summarizes my feelings well: